franceshuisman/CleaningDataProject/README.md

  - 'CodeBook.md': Descriptions of the variables in 'wearablesmean.txt'
  - 'run_analysis.R': The script used to create 'wearablesmean.txt' from the 'Human Activity Recognition Using Smartphones Dataset', Version 1.0

+Note:

+ - The dplyr package must be loaded in R to use run_analysis.R